-Inkjet printing creates a digital image by dropping spots of ink onto paper; laser printers produce digital images by scanning a laser beam across photoreceptors.
+In regards to that last one, here’s what you need to know: Inkjet printing creates a digital image by dropping spots of ink onto paper; laser printers produce digital images by scanning a laser beam across photoreceptors.
 So which is better?
 It depends.
-We've weighed out some pros and cons of inkjet vs. laser printers below to help you figure out which is best built for use in your home.
+Read on to better understand some pros and cons of laser vs. inkjet laser printers below to help you figure out which is best built for use in your home.

 Thanks to easy availability and low startup costs, most households today use inkjet printers for their everyday printing.
-But laser printers — even color models — are now becoming available at prices and sizes suitable for a home or small office.
-To figure out if you should make the jump to laser, you need to analyze your printer usage.
+But laser printers — even color models — are now available at prices and sizes suitable for a home or small office.
+To figure out if inkjet or laser is better for your home office, check out these pros and cons.

 Inkjet Printers